Skip to main content Skip to footer

 Addressing Food Insecurity and Poverty in the Haliburton, Kawartha, Pine Ridge District area

-Every year, the HKPR District Health Unit publishes a food insecurity report that highlights the struggles faced by low-income families to pay for basic necessities, such as housing and food, because incomes and social assistance rates are not keeping up with rising costs.
+Every year, the HKPR District Health Unit publishes a food insecurity report.
+The report highlights the struggles faced by low-income families to pay for basic necessities, such as housing and food, because incomes and social assistance rates are not keeping up with rising costs.
+View the report.

 • Sign a petition or send letters to your political leaders.
 Tell them that you support a basic income guarantee and increases to minimum wage and social assistance rates.